The best webcams in 2025: top video cameras for your PC

 How we test the best webcams

-TechRadar doesn't use any computer programs to benchmark a webcam as their quality is visually noticeable.
-Instead, models will be stacked up against products with similar specifications and MSRP to see how they compare, and ran through a few scenarios.
+Here at TechRadar, we don't use any specific testing programs to benchmark a webcam as their quality differences should be visually noticeable.
+Instead, models will be stacked up against products with similar specifications and prices to see how they compare, as well as running through a few real-world testing scenarios.

-We also compare features like field-of-view (often abbreviated to FOV), frame rate and resolution, as well as any software that ships with the product.
-Operating systems like Windows 10 have a camera application capable of making minimal adjustments to contrast and hue, but there are branded applications like Razer Synapse and Logitech Capture that can better adjust your footage.
+We also compare features like field-of-view (often abbreviated to FOV), frame rate, and resolution, as well as any supporting software that ships with the product.
+Operating systems like Windows 11 have a camera application capable of making minimal adjustments to contrast and hue, but there are branded applications like Razer Synapse and Logi Tune that can better adjust your footage.

-The hardware itself will also be checked for mounting options and available movement, such as a swivel ball joint or fixed positioning.
-Finally, any onboard microphone will be checked for clarity and its ability to filter out background noise, though it's worth mentioning that most webcams on the market have poor-quality microphones when compared to a dedicated headset or USB mics.
+The hardware itself will also be checked for mounting options and available movements, such as a swivel ball joint or fixed positioning.
+Finally, any onboard microphone will be checked for clarity and its ability to filter out background noise, though it's worth mentioning that most webcams on the market have quite poor-quality microphones when compared to the best headsets or the best USB mics.

 Today's best webcam deals